memphis-iis/mofacts/docs/DEPLOYING.md

 $ chown -R www-data:www-data
 ````

-(Note: you could create your own and deploy to a completely different location
+(Note: you could create your own and deploy to a different location
 if necessary.
-There is nothing magical about these choices.)
+None of these choices are magical.)

 You might need to enable some functionality in your Apache server if it wasn't
 turned on by default.
 You need proxy and proxy_http: